USFA ZiP .22: Production history

 The ZiP .22 was first revealed to the public in an attempted viral marketing stunt, when a YouTube user, believed to be designer and company CEO Douglas Donnelly, uploaded a video titled "Unidentified Firing Object", which showed the gun in action at a range.
 After some speculation about the identity of the firearm, USFA announced plans for its production in late 2012.

-The development of the ZiP .22 was a big risk for the USFA, a gunmaker that had made a name for itself with its highly regarded replicas of the Colt Single Action Army and other historic guns.
+The development of the ZiP .22 was a big risk for USFA, a gunmaker that had made a name for itself with its highly regarded replicas of the Colt Single Action Army and other historic guns.
 The gun, although able to be sold at a low price, required very expensive polymer moulding equipment to produce, the cost of which would require USFA to sell off their Single Action Army production tooling.
 The company nonetheless took this risk, intending to restart production of replica guns with newly purchased tools once the ZiP .22 had turned a profit.
-This decision proved to be the company's demise when the ZiP .22 failed on the market due to severe reliability issues.
+This decision would lead to the company's demise after the ZiP .22 failed on the market.
 Production of the gun stopped in 2014.
 USFA itself shut down in 2017, unable to return to production of more successful products.